sematic-ai/sematic/docs/first-pipeline.md

 ## Create a new project

-To write your own pipeline, start by creating a project:
+To write your first pipeline, start by creating a project:

 ```shell
 $ sematic new hello_world